Washington Medical Marijuana

 Washington law does not require healthcare practitioners to register or report to the state before qualifying to issue medical marijuana authorizations.
 Hence, the Washington Department of Health does not maintain a list of healthcare practitioners who may issue medical marijuana authorizations.

-Can a Minor Get a Medical Marijuana Card in Washington?
+Can A Minor Get A Medical Marijuana Card In Washington?

 Yes, in accordance with RCW 69.51A.030, healthcare practitioners may authorize patients to use medical marijuana regardless of age, provided such persons suffer from any of the approved medical conditions.
 Minors must designate caregivers who must consent to help them purchase and administer medical marijuana.
 Caregivers for minor patients must be their parents or legal guardians.

-How to Renew Your Washington Medical Marijuana Card
+How To Renew Your Washington Medical Marijuana Card

 A Washington medical marijuana card shares the same expiration date with the cardholder's medical marijuana authorization.
 To renew a medical marijuana card, the cardholder must first renew the medical marijuana authorization by scheduling an appointment with the issuing healthcare practitioner.
 Upon obtaining a renewal for the authorization, an appointment may be scheduled with a certified consultant at a medically-endorsed retail store to obtain a new medical marijuana card.